Does Boiling Water Remove Fluoride?

 Contrary to popular belief, some methods do not actually lower fluoride concentration.
 Filters and freezing don't affect the amount of fluoride in H20.

 Using nonstick cookware can also increase concentration in your foods.
-Since the nonstick coating used is made out of a fluorine compound, it can leak into water and foods you're cooking.
+Because the nonstick coating used is made out of a fluorine compound, it can leak into water and the foods you're cooking.

-Try one of the above methods that will reduce the ion concentration in your H20!
+Try one of the above methods to reduce the ion concentration in your H20!